c4software/rpi-docker-lamp-stack/README.md

 ⚠️ No restart required ⚠️

 _Note:_ The mode 1 & 2 are not enabled together.
 If you add and account in the `users.json` file the « Auto-generated » behavior will be disabled

+### User default data

+When a user login for the first time, you can initialize their home folder with a number of files and folders.
+The files and folders will be automatically copied on the first **FTP access**.

+The default files are in `/ftp/default_data`.

 ## Live example